-HSBC on Tuesday said it expected to also reach a settlement with British watchdog the Financial Services Authority.
-The FSA declined to comment.
+The bank said it expected to also reach a settlement with British watchdog the Financial Services Authority.

 HSBC's settlement also includes agreements or consent orders with the Manhattan district attorney, the Federal Reserve and three U.S. Treasury Department units: the Office of Foreign Assets Control, the Comptroller of the Currency and the Financial Crimes Enforcement Network.

-HSBC said it would pay $1.921 billion, continue to cooperate fully with regulatory and law enforcement authorities, and take further action to strengthen its compliance policies and procedures.
-U.S. prosecutors have agreed to defer or forego prosecution.
+HSBC said it would pay $1.921 billion, continue to cooperate fully with regulatory and law enforcement authorities and take further action to strengthen its compliance policies and procedures.
+U.S. prosecutors have agreed to defer or forgo prosecution.

 The settlement is the third time in a decade that HSBC has been penalized for lax controls and ordered by U.S. authorities to better monitor suspicious transactions.
 Directives by regulators to improve oversight came in 2003 and again in 2010.

-HSBC shares dipped 0.3 percent in early London trading to 639 pence, in line with a slightly weaker European bank index.
-Its Hong Kong stock nudged up 0.3 percent to HK$79.70.
+HSBC shares fell slightly in early London trading to 6.40 pounds.
+The bank's Hong Kong listed stock nudged up 0.3 percent to HK$79.70.

 ANTI-MONEY LAUNDERING CONTROLS

-HSBC said it had increased spending on anti-money laundering systems by around nine times between 2009 and 2011, exited business relationships and clawed back bonuses for senior executives.
-It cited the hiring last January of Stuart Levey, a former top U.S. Treasury Department official, as chief legal officer, as evidence of its determination to change.
+In its statement, HSBC said it had increased spending on anti-money laundering systems, exited business relationships, and clawed back bonuses for senior executives.
+It also cited the hiring last January of Stuart Levey, a former top U.S. Treasury Department official, as chief legal officer.

 Under a five-year agreement with the Justice Department, HSBC agreed to have an independent monitor evaluate its progress in improving its compliance.